 I started writing poetry as a teenager.
 Writing gave me a place to vent, process, and express myself.
 Reading at open mics led to slamming and performing regularly, and before I knew it, poetry had become part of my career path.
 I have found there is great validation and empowerment in being witness to ones own life through capturing it in poetry.
 For me, writing from a place of authenticity and transparency creates space for healing — both personal and communal.

-I’ve been singing since I could talk!
-I used to play “concert” and perform for my stuffed animals, singing into a hairbrush.
+I’ve been singing since I could talk.
+I remember playing “concert” and performing for my stuffed animals, singing into a hairbrush.
 There was never a time I didn’t know I’d grow up to be a performer.
-It was as much a part of me as my breath.
 As a teenager, I fell in love with artists like Billie Holiday, Ella Fitzgerald, Bob Marley, Otis Redding, Nina Simone, Sade — and I knew I wanted to make music that moved people.
 When songs come through, my goal is to be a clear vessel for the creativity seeking to be revealed and tune into the vibrational pull of my purpose as an artist.

 When I teach poetry workshops, my goal is to set a tone where people feel comfortable enough to uncloak the superficial layers and speak from their core through writing.
 Sometimes all it takes is a safe space to be vulnerable and it opens the flood gates.
 Often, workshops become a therapeutic experience where participants tune into something they’ve been needing to look in the eye.
 It is a powerful thing to witness when heaviness transmutes to levity by releasing it through poetry.